Generative AI at Work: Main Results

-In Table \ref{tab:dd_oth}, we report additional results using our preferred specification with year-month, agent, and agent tenure fixed effects.
-Column 1 documents a 3.8 minute decrease in the average duration of customer chats, a 9 percent decline from the baseline mean (shorter handle times are generally considered better).
+In Table \ref{tab:dd_oth}, we report additional results using our preferred specification with fixed effects for year-month, agent, location and agent tenure.
+Column 1 documents a 3.7 minute decrease in the average duration of customer chats, an 8.5\% decline from the baseline mean of 43 minutes (shorter handle times are considered better).
 Next, Column 2 indicates a 0.37 unit increase in the number of chats that an agent can handle per hour.
-Relative to a baseline mean of 2.6, this represents a roughly 14 percent increase.
-Unlike average handle time, chats per hour accounts for the possibility that agents may handle multiple chats simultaneously.
-The fact that we find a stronger effect on this outcome suggests that AI enables agents to both speed up chats and to multitask more effectively.
+Relative to a baseline mean of 2.4, this represents an increase of roughly 15\%.
+Unlike average handle time, chats per hour account for the possibility that agents may handle multiple chats simultaneously.
+The fact that we find a stronger effect on this outcome suggests that AI enables agents to both speed up chats and multitask more effectively.

-Column 3 of Table \ref{tab:dd_oth} indicates a small 1.3 percentage point increase in chat resolution rates, significant at the 10 percent level.
-This effect is economically modest, given a high baseline resolution rate of 82 percent; we interpret this as evidence that improvements in chat handling do not come at the expense of problem solving on average.
-Finally, Column 4 finds no economically significant change in customer satisfaction, as measured by net promoter scores: the coefficient is -0.13 percentage points and the mean is 79.6 percent.
-Columns 5 through 8 report these results for logged outcomes.
-Going forward we will report our estimates in logs, for ease of interpretation.
+Column 3 of Table \ref{tab:dd_oth} indicates a small 1.3 percentage point increase in chat resolution rates.
+This effect is economically modest and insignificant, given a high baseline resolution rate of 82\%; we interpret this as evidence that improvements in chat handling do not come at the expense of problem solving on average.
+Finally, Column 4 finds no economically significant change in customer satisfaction, as measured by net promoter scores: the coefficient is -0.12 percentage points and the mean is 80\%.

-Figure \ref{fig:es_oth} presents the accompanying event studies for additional outcomes.
+Appendix Figure \ref{afig:es_oth} presents the accompanying event studies for additional outcomes.
 We see immediate impacts on average handle time (Panel A) and chats per hour (Panel B), and relatively flat patterns for resolution rate (Panel C) and customer satisfaction (Panel D).
 We therefore interpret these findings as saying that, on average, AI assistance increases productivity without negatively impacting resolution rates and surveyed customer satisfaction.